 A short term lease is generally the right to occupy premises for the purpose of conducting a business for a short period of time.

-There is no law on how long in time a short term lease must be, however, under the Commercial Tenancy (Retail Shops) Agreements Act 1985 (the Act) certain business leases of up to six months come under the Act.
+There is no law on how long in time a short term lease must be, however certain short term leases may come under the Commercial Tenancy (Retail Shops) Agreements Act 1985 (the Act).

 Why would I enter into a short term lease for my business?

-There are numerous reasons and benefits to entering a short term lease, including:
+There are many reasons and benefits to entering into a short term lease, including:

-- Being a great way to give your business idea a go without the cost or commitment of leasing business premises for a long period - if things don’t work out, you’re not locked into a long-term lease.
+- They are a great way to give your business idea a go without the cost or commitment of leasing business premises for a long period - if things don’t work out, you’re not locked into a long-term lease.

-- A chance to test the market for your products; see how well they sell and gather feedback from real customers.
+- It's a chance to test the market for your products and services; see how well they sell and gather feedback from real customers.

-- Test a particular location, whether it brings in sufficient foot traffic.
+- You can test a particular location, for example see whether it brings in sufficient foot traffic.

-- It’s a great way for online businesses to trial a bricks-and-mortar store front.
+- If you have an online business, it gives you the opportunity to trial a bricks-and-mortar store front.